i18next/i18next-http-backend/README.md

   // returning a path:
   // function(lngs, namespaces) { return customPath; }
   // the returned path will interpolate lng, ns if provided like giving a static path
+  //
+  // If allowMultiLoading is false, lngs and namespaces will have only one element each,
+  // If allowMultiLoading is true, lngs and namespaces can have multiple elements
   loadPath: '/locales/{{lng}}/{{ns}}.json',

   // path to post missing resources